Contextual Explanation Networks: Experimental Details

-Similar to MNIST, we train {\CEN}-\texttt{tpc} with linear explanations in terms of topics on the IMDB dataset.
-In addition to Figure~\ref{fig:imdb-dict-hist}, Figure~\ref{fig:imdb-dict-tpc} visualizes the full dictionary of size 16 learned by {\CEN}-\texttt{tpc}.
+Figure~\ref{fig:imdb-dict-tpc} visualizes the full dictionary of size 16 learned by {\CEN}-\texttt{tpc}.
 Each column corresponds to a dictionary atom that represents a typical explanation pattern that {\CEN} attends to before making a prediction.
 By inspecting the dictionary, we can find interesting patterns.
 For instance, atoms 5 and 11 assign inverse weights to topics \texttt{[kid, child, disney, family]} and \texttt{[sexual, violence, nudity, sex]}.
 Depending on the context of the review, {\CEN} may use one of these patterns to predict the sentiment.
 Note that these two topics are negatively correlated across all dictionary elements, which again is quite intuitive.